griezma/lit-funce/README.md

 ## Installation
 ```
 yarn add lit-html
-yarn add lit-funcel
+yarn add lit-funce
 ```
-Or optionally `npm install lit-...`.
+Or optionally `npm install lit-{html, funce}`.
-Notice the peer dependency to lit-html.
+There is a peer dependency to lit-html.

 ## Usage